01tejasv/DecodeLabs-Generative-AI-Internship/README.md

 This repository contains all tasks and projects completed as part of the DecodeLabs Generative AI Internship Program.

-## Tasks Completed

-- Task 1: The System Prompt Architect
-- Task 2: (To be added)
-- Task 3: (To be added)

 ## Skills Demonstrated